Land & Cultural Preservation

 Restoring Indigenous Values in Caring for the Land

 The Accokeek Foundation is located in Piscataway Park, within the traditional ancestral homelands of Piscataway People both past and present.
 We acknowledge and honor with gratitude the land and waterways, and the people who have stewarded this land throughout the generations.
-We are humbled and honored to be able to carry on in this tradition.

 An Indigenous Cultural Landscape